semplice/keeptalking2/README.md

 	print(kb.default_offline) # Looks at /etc/default/keyboard, like the legacy keeptalking

 Currently keeptalking2 does **NOT** check for the existence of the DBus services, and thus can't transparently fallback to the offline variants.
+However, it's possible to instantiate the `Keyboard()`, `Locale()` and `TimeZone()` classes with the `no_dbus` keyword.
+If True, keeptalking2 will not connect to dbus and thus the method calls will automatically fallback to the offline variants.

 Please note that for techinical reasons it's not possible to change the internationalization settings of another system using the "online" methods.